All Episodes

 Listen, you don't wait until you're in the environment and hope that you react properly.

-So whether we're again, whether we're talking about these weirdos in Hollywood and Washington T Washington, D.C., whether we talk about crazed maniacs around the country or around the world, maybe you're on vacation somewhere else, whether we're talking about fundamental Islam attacking again and again, that's not going away.
+So whether we're, again, whether we're talking about these weirdos in Hollywood and Washington, D.C., whether we talk about crazed maniacs around the country or around the world, maybe you're on vacation somewhere else, whether we're talking about fundamental Islam attacking again and again, that's not going away.

-Even if you're talking about how people in your job are trying to outmaneuver you for positions, and maybe they're doing some kind of deviant things.
+Whether we're talking, even, I'll put to you this way, even if you're talking about how people in your job are trying to outmaneuver you for positions and maybe they're doing some kind of deviant things.

 I don't want to use the word nefarious.